vtsiamis88/viqor/README.md

 - Heatmaps of protein expressions and peptide abundances.
 - VIQoR plot.

-More information about the functionality of the tool can be found in the [Manual](https://bitbucket.org/vtsiamis/viqor/raw/8b750742047db92a8954103b7b381043eea1ec9a/Manual.pdf).
+More information about the functionality of the tool can be found in the [Manual](https://bitbucket.org/veitveit/viqor/raw/749e2ff8c2d9208fa16c90290c889d7903915600/Manual.pdf).

 ### Installation

+VIQoR works only for R version 4 or higher.

 Download VIQoR's repository to your computer and install the following R packages:
 ```R
 install.packages(c("shiny", "shinydashboard", "DT", "protr", "shinyjs", "igraph", "networkD3",